Darkbblue/tiva-kg/README.md

 Prepare data by downloading from https://mailtsinghuaeducn-my.sharepoint.com/:f:/g/personal/autogl_mail_tsinghua_edu_cn/EudDw-AAwVlFnndC6swJKtQBLiFIFpWIB9kmbt_Gnh6DQw?e=bvsiDC.
 You will notice an experiment.tar.gz which contains experiment related files, but running the code also requires to have downloaded mmkg_data.tar.gz.
 Then modify parameters.py and test_parameters.py to fit where you put these files.

 UPDATE: We notice the old all.txt seems to be corrupted.
 We have uploaded a fixed one in github release.
 You can also simply concatenate the content (mind the empty lines at the end of these files) of test.txt, valid.txt, and train.txt to get the fixed one.
-We are also trying to extract the multimodal embeddings so that you can download them without having to download the insanely large files.
-But OneDrive is behaving very badly towards us, so we need some time to figure out a way to get around.
+The subset of multimodal embeddings for running experiments has now been uploaded onto OneDrive.
+Find the exp_mm.hdf5 in the link above.

 Modify parameters.py and test_parameters.py to get your desired settings.
 Use model_id to identify different settings.